encodingx/binary/README.md

             """
 ```

+See the rest of the [specifications](docs/binary.feature) for error scenarios.

 ## Binary Formats
 Message and file formats specify how bits are arranged to encode information.
 Control over individual bits or groups smaller than a byte is often required